UK will threaten to tear up Boris Johnson’s promises in Brexit deal as businesses list problems

-Boris Johnson's Brexit deal will cause higher prices and less choice for customers in Northern Ireland if it is fully implement, Marks and Spencer has warned.
+As Boris Johnson prepares to launch a new round of hostilities with Brussels with the publication of a command paper setting out demands for change to the Northern Ireland protocol, businesses have issued a warning of higher prices and less choice for customers in the province if the prime minister’s Brexit deal is implemented in full.

-The warning by the retail firm's chair Archie Norman comes ahead of government ministers unveiling their plans for the future of the agreement – which Britain is no longer happy with.
+The latest warning, echoed by Marks and Spencer chair Archie Norman, comes ahead of government ministers unveiling their plans for the future of the agreement – which Britain is no longer happy with.

-Ahead of the 2019 election Boris Johnson hailed the deal as an "oven-ready" success but the government now says it is causing major problems and needs to be changed.

-Northern Ireland secretary Brandon Lewis will make a statement to the House of Commons at lunchtime spelling out the government's proposals for the protocol, which was designed to avoid a hard border with the Republic of Ireland.

-Meanwhile Brexit minister Lord Frost, who personally negotiated the protocol but now says it is inconsistent and vague, will unveil a UK command paper explaining in more detail the UK's plans.

-Brussels wants the UK to implement what it agreed to and – having already granted extra grace periods and extension to keep London happy – is likely to react angrily to the proposals.
+Brexit minister David Frost will outline a “new approach” under which the UK will demand the elimination of most checks on the Irish Sea customs border created in January.

+The Tory peer - who negotiated the arrangements which he now says are “unsustainable” in the 2019 Northern Ireland protocol - will warn the UK is ready to suspend the deal if the EU does not make concessions.

+His approach is likely to infuriate Brussels, which insists it will not move outside the terms of the Northern Ireland deal laboriously negotiated in the years following hte Brexit referendum and hailed by Mr Johnson at the time as an "oven-ready" success.

+Under the terms of the deal signed by the prime minsister - designed to avoid the need for a “backstop” arrangement which would keep the UK in the EU’s single market and customs union without creating a hard border on the island of Ireland - all goods shipped from Great Britain to the region must follow the EU’s rules for customs and agrifood products.

+The new checks demanded by Mr Johnson’s protocol have added significant frictions to trade between different parts of the UK.
+There have been supply shortages of some goods in the province, with some businesses pulling out entirely due to the new Brexit bureaucracy.

 EU officials say there is no ambiguity in the text and that the UK is acting like an unreliable partner.

-The arrangement cooked up by the UK and EU in 2019 puts checks down the Irish Sea between Great Britain and Northern Ireland, which are adding significant frictions to trade between different parts of the UK.
-There have been supply shortages of some goods in the province, with some businesses pulling out entirely due to the new Brexit bureaucracy.
+And Labour’s Baroness Chapman of Darlington said: “The Prime Minister negotiated this deal just months ago and yet today communities and businesses in Northern Ireland are being subjected to another round of brinkmanship.

 In a letter to Lord Frost, M&S chair Mr Norman said "pointless" checks with the Republic of Ireland were "threatening" to its business there.